tpwo/pyzet/docs/README.md

     WARNING: empty zet folder '20220126232605' detected
     ERROR: there are no zettels at given repo.

-Now you can just run `pyzet clean --force` to get rid of this warning.
+Now you can run `pyzet clean --force` to get rid of this warning.

 ## Summary